numoonchld/image_gallery_app/readme.md

 - django image gallery app

-### to run app
+### directions to run app

 - clone repo to local
 - `cd` into project root
     `cd image_gallery_app`
-- activate virtual env
+- activate virtual env in CLI
     - `source env/bin/activate` in project root dir
+- install dependencies for app
+    - `pip install -r requirements.txt`
 - run django development server
-    - 'python manage.py runserver`
+    - `python manage.py runserver`
+- go to `localhost:8000` in browser
+    - use upload button to upload images into gallery
+    - click on image to show blown-up image
+    - delete button exists in blow-up view
+    - hit back to come back to gallery
+    - in nav bar, there is 'Filter by Category'
+- hit `Ctrl+C` to end development server
+- `deactivate` command ends virtual environment

 ### requirements